 1 tsp spice (OPTIONAL but highly recommended.
 I like ginger with rhubarb, pears and peaches, a pinch of cloves and nutmeg with cherries, cinnamon with apples, and mace with plums – but feel free to experiment)

-1/4 cup chopped nuts (OPTIONAL but very tasty – almonds, hazelnuts, walnuts, pecans… they all taste delicious with various fruit)
+1/2 cup chopped nuts (OPTIONAL but very tasty – almonds, hazelnuts, walnuts, pecans… they all taste delicious with various fruit) – *if you’re not using nuts, add 1/3 cup more oats

 Get your dish ready by greasing it with non-stick spray or rubbing it with oil or butter.
 Preheat your oven to 350F and put a rack in the middle.